The two of them step out of Mumbai’s Victoria Terminus. And step over a dead man.

 “But why?
 We’ve just got here…”

 “It is prayer time.
 Only Muslims.
 You go now.”

 Kemp feels utterly aggrieved at this.
 He doesn’t want to go.

 “What did you say?”

 “I said I’m a Muslim,” Kemp repeats, slowly, wondering what on earth he’s doing.
-He looks over at Passepartout who has turned her face away and is rubbing her eyebrow in an embarrassed fashion.
+He looks over at Passepartout who has turned her face away and is rubbing her eyebrow with her thumb in an embarrassed fashion.

 “Oh,” says the man.
 He thinks for a moment.
 “You here to pray?”

 “Yes,” says Kemp.